SebastianKristof/ai-agent-personal-assistant/src/scripts/README.md

 The script will:

+1. Check if required dependencies are installed
-1. Check if n8n is running
+2. Check if n8n is running
-2. Backup existing workflow files to a timestamped directory
+3. Backup existing workflow files to a timestamped directory
-3. Fetch all workflows from your n8n instance
+4. Fetch all workflows from your n8n instance
-4. Export each workflow to a JSON file in the `src/workflows` directory
+5. Export each workflow to a JSON file in the `src/workflows` directory
-5. Provide a summary of the export
+6. Provide a summary of the export

 ### Prerequisites